Welcome

 This article has covered the following key knowledge points:

-• The Equality Act 2010 protects nine personal characteristics from discrimination.
+• The Equality Act 2010 protects nine personal characteristics from discrimination, with distinct rules for disability, pregnancy/maternity and (in limited ways) age.

-• Direct and indirect discrimination, harassment, and victimisation are unlawful in legal practice.
+• Direct discrimination (including associative and perceived), indirect discrimination, harassment, victimisation and discrimination arising from disability are unlawful in legal practice.

-• Solicitors must make reasonable adjustments for disabled clients and staff.
+• Solicitors must make reasonable adjustments for disabled clients (anticipatory duty) and for disabled staff/applicants (individual duty).

 Key Terms and Concepts